perrette/iisd-cdstoolbox/README.md

 ## netcdf to csv

-Convert netcdf files downloaded from the CDS Toolbox into csv files:
+Convert netcdf timeseries files downloaded from the CDS Toolbox pages into csv files:

     python netcdf_to_csv.py data/*nc